patrick-kidger/signatory/docs/pages/miscellaneous/faq.rst

 * I get an ``ImportError`` when I try to install Signatory.

 You probably haven't installed PyTorch.
-Do that, then run ``pip`` or ``pip3`` to install Signatory.
+Do that, then run ``pip`` to install Signatory.
 Signatory depends upon PyTorch to run the installation procedure, and unfortunately Python `doesn't provide <https://www.python.org/dev/peps/pep-0518/>`__ good ways to specify that automatically.

-* The installation via ``pip`` or ``pip3`` fails.
+* The installation via ``pip`` fails.

 This should be pretty uncommon as we provide for all major operating systems and versions of Python.
 If you're on Linux then it may be a compilation failure, see the next question.
 In any case, please let us know by `opening an issue <https://github.com/patrick-kidger/signatory/issues/new>`__.

 * I can't find prebuilt wheels (i.e. binaries) available for Linux.

 This is deliberate.
 We provide prebuilt wheels for Windows and Mac, and allow Linux users to compile their own.
 The reason for this is a technical one.
 Signatory is built on PyTorch, which actually implies that it must be compiled on CentOS 7 or later, which is not currently supported by the `manylinux <https://github.com/pypa/manylinux>`__ project.
 The only option open to us would be to do what PyTorch themselves do: build on CentOS 7, and then manually try to ensure compatability with earlier versions as well.
-Fortunately, compilation on Linux is straightforward, and should automatically occur when installing via ``pip`` or ``pip3``.
-It is unlikely that the installation will fail to 'just work' via ``pip`` or ``pip3``.
+Fortunately, compilation on Linux is straightforward, and should automatically occur when installing via ``pip``.
+It is unlikely that the installation will fail to 'just work' via ``pip``.
 If the installation does fail for you when doing this then do please `open an issue <https://github.com/patrick-kidger/signatory/issues/new>`__.